ES-DOC/esdoc-errata-client/docs/synopsis.rst

 **Standalone**
-  Security policies of computing centres, that often host `ESGF`_ nodes, do not allow to use ``esgissue`` within a node that is conventionally used to generate mapfiles.
+  The issue client is perfectly capable of running as a stand-alone project.

 **Output directory**
   An output directory can be defined to store and organize your issue templates on command.
-  There's no limitation about directories used to locally store issues.
+  There's no limitation about directories used to locally store issue files.

 **Use a logfile**